 With most of today’s purchases happening online, there’s nothing more satisfying than seeing that big UPS truck pull into the driveway.
 We don’t always know the UPS delivery person, but we do know they’ve traveled far to deliver our long-awaited goods to our doors.
 That’s all that matters.
 And if that doesn’t bring a smile to your face, then I don’t know what could.
 Get the idea?
 This Halloween, dress your dog up in costume as the good guy.
 There’s enough evil in the world already.
 Bring some joy to the neighborhood with a UPS Delivery Dog!

-If you're the proud owner of a beagle, you've just found the greatest costume idea in existence.
+If you’re the proud owner of a beagle, you’ve just found the greatest costume idea in existence.
 Ever.
 You can tell by the look on his face that this beagle agrees.
-Besides, what could possibly be better than dogs dressed up as foods?
+Besides, what could be better than dogs dressed up as food?
 A cardboard circle cut from an old box paired with a cream-cheese container (empty) is all you need to bring this costume to life.
-If you've got a sharpie and some markers, you can draw the seasoning on this dog costume for some extra flavor.
+If you’ve got a sharpie and some markers, you can draw the seasoning on this dog costume for some extra flavor.

 Did she do it?
-This little dog surely didn't.
+This little dog surely didn’t.
 Look at those eyes.
-This is the perfect pop-culture costume reference for your dog this year, and it hearkens back to a stranger time during the global pandemic, where we were all stuck inside and addicted to a TV series that strongly implied that a "tiger sanctuary" owner who only wears animal print killed her husband and fed him to the tigers.
+This is the perfect pop-culture costume reference for your dog from last year.
+It hearkens back to a stranger time during the global pandemic, where we were all stuck inside and addicted to a TV series that strongly implied that an animal print-wearing “tiger sanctuary” owner killed her husband and fed him to the tigers.
 What even is 2020?

 He’s creepy, and he’s kooky, mysterious and spooky, and altogether ooky.
 While “Cousin Itt” always had a new profession in the works, we’re pretty sure this guy’s primary job is being a good boy.
 This pet costume could be replicated with a black felt bowler hat, black sunglasses, and long, yellow/tan/cream yarn.
 When people come to see ’em, he’ll really be a screa-um.